nan-bean/dcnn-sv/README.md

 We provide both Tensorflow (dcnn_tf) and Pytorch (dcnn_torch) implementation of DCNN framework for speaker verification:

-* These two kinds of implementation are based on the off-the-shelf repository.
+* These two kinds of implementation are based on the off-the-shelf repositories.

-* An example project for nist sre16 experiments can be found in the "dcnn_tf" directory.
+* An example project for nist sre16 experiments, which is developed by the Tensorflow toolkit, can be found in the "dcnn_tf" directory.

-* The trained model for reproducing the best VoxCeleb1-O results mentioned in the article, which is developed by the Pytorch toolkit.
-More details can be found in the "dcnn_torch" directory.
+* A trained model for reproducing the best VoxCeleb1-O results mentioned in the article, which is developed by the Pytorch toolkit, can be found in the "dcnn_torch" directory.